oconnor663/jacko.io/posts/async_io.md

     the `TcpStream`, one for the prefix, one for the number, and one more for the newline.
 That's probably slower than allocating.
-Separate writes also tend to appear as separate reads on the client side, so we'd need to do line buffering to avoid garbled output when running multiple clients at once.
+Separate writes also tend to appear as separate reads on the client side, so we'd need to do line buffering to avoid garbled output when we run multiple clients at once below.
 It's not guaranteed that the `format!` approach will come out as one read, but in small examples like these it generally does.

 ```rust